julien-muke/react-app-ec2-terraform/README.md

 ## <a name="introduction">🤖 Introduction</a>

 We’re going to walk through how to deploy a React.js application on AWS using an EC2 instance with Terraform.
-If you want to automate your infrastructure and host your React app on the cloud, this is the video for you.
+If you want to automate your infrastructure and host your React app on the cloud, this is the tutorial for you.

 We’ll cover everything from setting up Terraform, launching an EC2 instance, and deploying your React app step-by-step.
-So, stick around, and by the end of this tutorial, you’ll have your React.js app live on AWS!
+By the end of this tutorial, you’ll have your React.js app live on AWS!

-## 📐 Architecture Diagram Overview
+## 📐 Architecture Diagram

 ![Image](https://github.com/user-attachments/assets/d389dae9-e6e7-44af-b15e-791d5f8f9642)